-(1) Gross offering proceeds include selling commissions that the Dealer Manager is entitled to receive (including any amounts that may be retained by, or reallowed (paid) to, participating broker-dealers).
-We intend to conduct a continuous offering of an unlimited number of shares of our common stock over an unlimited time period by filing a new registration statement prior to the end of the three-year period described in Rule 415 under the Securities Act of 1933, as amended (the "Securities Act"); however, in certain states this offering is subject to annual extensions.

-(2) Selling commissions presented in the table are less than 3.5% of gross proceeds because (1) no selling commissions are paid with respect to Class D shares and Class I shares and (2) selling commissions are calculated as 3.5% of the NAV per Class T share, which means that selling commissions expressed as a percentage of the total investment in Class T shares (including selling commissions) is less than 3.5%.
-This calculation assumes that 1/3 of our gross offering proceeds are from the sale of Class T shares, 1/3 of our

-- gross offering proceeds are from the sale of Class D shares and 1/3 of our gross offering proceeds are from the sale of Class I shares.
-See "Plan of Distribution -Underwriting Compensation-Selling Commissions-Class T Shares."
-This table excludes the distribution fee, which will be paid over time and is not expected to be paid from offering proceeds.
-In the aggregate, underwriting compensation from all sources, including selling commissions, the distribution fee and other underwriting compensation, will not exceed 10% of the gross proceeds from our primary offering. - (3) The Adviser has agreed to advance all of our organization and offering expenses on our behalf through the first anniversary of the date on which we break escrow for this offering.
+- (1) Gross offering proceeds include selling commissions that the Dealer Manager is entitled to receive (including any amounts that may be retained by, or reallowed (paid) to, participating broker-dealers).
+We intend to conduct a continuous offering of an unlimited number of shares of our common stock over an unlimited time period by filing a new registration statement prior to the end of the three-year period described in Rule 415 under the Securities Act of 1933, as amended (the "Securities Act"); however, in certain states this offering is subject to annual extensions. - (2) Selling commissions presented in the table related to the Class T shares are less than 3.5% of gross proceeds because selling commissions are calculated as 3.5% of the NAV per Class T share, which means that selling commissions expressed as a percentage of the total investment in Class T shares (including selling commissions) is less than 3.5%.
+See "Plan of Distribution-Underwriting Compensation-Selling Commissions-Class T Shares."
+This table excludes the stockholder servicing fee, which will be paid over time and is not expected to be paid from offering proceeds.
+In the aggregate, underwriting compensation from all sources, including selling commissions, the stockholder servicing fee and other underwriting compensation, will not exceed 10% of the gross proceeds from our primary offering. - (3) The Adviser has agreed to advance all of our organization and offering expenses on our behalf through the first anniversary of the date on which we break escrow for this offering.
 We will reimburse the Adviser for such advanced expenses ratably over the 60 months following the first anniversary of the date on which we break escrow for this offering.
 We will reimburse the Adviser for any subsequent organization and offering expenses it incurs on our behalf as and when incurred.
 Wholesaling compensation expenses of persons associated with the Dealer Manager will be paid by the Adviser without reimbursement from us.
 The organization and offering expense numbers shown above represent our estimates of expenses to be incurred in connection with this offering.
 See "Compensation-Organization and Offering Expense Reimbursement" for examples of the types of organization and offering expenses we may incur.